yufeizhao/yufeizhao.github.io/pm/index.md

 * **Important!** Please acknowledge, **individually for every problem** at the beginning of each solution, a list of all collaborators and sources consulted (people, books, websites, etc.).
 * If no additional sources are consulted, you must write `sources consulted: none` or equivalent.
-* **Failure to acknowledge sources will lead to an automatic 1pt penalty**.
+* **Failure to acknowledge sources will lead to an automatic 1 point penalty**.
 You may not look up solutions to homework problems online or offline.
 * You are strongly discouraged from looking at end-of-textbook hints.

 _Collaboration policy_